Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-In Fig.~\ref{fig:DWaveErrorvsSystemSize} we consider the cylindrical lattice alongside the diamond cubic and dimerized cubic lattices and compute the error in our simulations as a function of system size.
-In all cases we perform BP-based gate evolution before using more sophisticated contraction schemes to measure observables.
-In the cylindrical case we compare both MPS message passing and loop corrected contraction schemes to compute the relevant observables.
-In the three-dimensional cases it is not possible to use MPS message passing efficiently so we compare different levels of loop corrections for computing observables, accounting for loop configurations up to a certain number $l_{\rm max}$ of anti-projectors.
+In Figure~\ref{fig:DWaveErrorvsSystemSize} we consider the cylindrical lattice alongside the diamond cubic and dimerized cubic lattices and compute the error in our simulations as a function of system size.
+In the cylindrical case we compare both MPS message passing and loop-corrected contraction schemes to compute the relevant observables.
+In the three-dimensional cases it is not possible to use MPS message passing efficiently so we compare different levels of loop corrections for computing observables, accounting for loop configurations up to a certain number $l_{\rm max}$ of antiprojectors.

 In the cylindrical system we observe an error from MPS message passing which decreases exponentially with the cylinder size.
-This is due to the nature of the BP approximation being made around the cylinder, although the total error should eventually saturate to a nonzero value commensurate with the bond dimension used for the gate evolution and the boundary MPS rank used to compute observables.
+This is caused by the BP approximation being made around the cylinder, although the total error should eventually saturate to a nonzero value commensurate with the bond dimension used for the gate evolution and the boundary MPS rank used to compute observables.
 For both annealing times we see the error converging to a value below that obtained from the quantum annealer.
 For larger cylindrical lattices we find MPS message passing is favorable compared to loop corrections for measuring observables.

 In the diamond and cubic lattices we obtain successful results using the loop correction approach, where we find that using larger configuration sizes leads to a significant decrease in the error.
 In the case of the diamond lattice the error saturates to one noticeably below that of the quantum annealer while on the cubic lattice the error is comparable to the annealer.
-This is likely because on the $36$ ($L_{x} \times L_{y} \times L_{z} = 3 \times 2 \times 3$) and $54$ ($L_{x} \times L_{y} \times L_{z} = 3 \times 3 \times 3$) qubit dimerized cubic lattices a periodic boundary is present in the $z$-direction which, due to the small size of the system, creates a loop of size $3$ in the tensor network.
-This small loop increases the error in our methods and we anticipate that error should noticeably diminish when moving to larger cubic lattices where the smallest loop size will change from $3$ to $4$.
+This is likely because on the $36$ and $54$ qubit dimerized cubic lattices a periodic boundary is present in the $z$-direction which, thanks to the small size of the system, creates a loop of size $3$ in the tensor network.
+This small loop increases the error in our methods and we anticipate that error should diminish when moving to larger cubic lattices where the smallest loop size will change from $3$ to $4$.